 - Make a list of items you need to purchase for your RV.
-There is always something you have ben meaning to get for your RV, but keep forgetting.
-Making and maintaining a list can help you have the right items, when you actually need them.
+There is always something you have been meaning to get for your RV but keep forgetting.
+Making and maintaining a list can help you have the right items when you actually need them.

-Of course, if you are camping in your RV and a town is nearby you can always take advantage of the many public things to do such as;
+Of course, if you are camping in your RV and a town is nearby, you can always take advantage of the many public things to do.

-Public Libraries (lots of great magazines and books available free),
+- Public libraries: They usually have lots of great magazines and books available for free.

-Public Museums (some tours cost a little, but you can often walk around some sections fro free),
+- Public museums: Some tours cost a little, but you can often walk around some sections for free.

-Bowling Alleys (cheap and fun entertainment that is available in almost every town, regardless of size),
+- Bowling alleys: These provide cheap and fun entertainment that is available in almost every town, regardless of size.

-In Summary. never cancel a trip in your RV just because there might be some inclement weather projected.
-A creative camper can come up with numerous things to do, while in their RV, or if necessary, in a nearby town.
-So, when the Camping bug bites, go with it.
-You probably need the change anyway.
+Never cancel a trip in your RV just because there might be some inclement weather projected.
+A creative camper can come up with numerous things to do while in their RV, or if necessary, in a nearby town.
+So, when the camping bug bites, go with it.
+You probably need the change, anyway.